MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-install-linux-server.md

 To download and install Microsoft R Server:

 1. Log in as root or a user with sudo privileges.
 If the latter, precede commands requiring root privileges with sudo.
 (If you do not have root access or sudo privileges, you can install as a non-root user.
-See Section 3.2 for details.)
+See [Non-Root Installs](#non-root-installs) for details.)

 2. Download [Microsoft R Open for Microsoft R Server 2016](http://go.microsoft.com/fwlink/?LinkID=699383&clcid=0x409).